kaylajgranados/Pharmaceutical-Treatment-Testing/README.md

 # Pharmaceutical Treatment Testing using Pandas and Matplotlib

-In this project, I used Python to analyze pharmaceutical testing treatment data.
-The purpose of this study was to compare the performance of an anti-cancer medication, Capomulin, against the other treatment regimens given to 249 mice.
-This was a project for the UCI Data Analytics Bootcamp.
+In this project for the UCI Data Analytics Bootcamp, I used Python to analyze pharmaceutical testing treatment data.
+The purpose of this study was to compare the performance of an anti-cancer medication, Capomulin, against the other treatment regimen.

-# Clean the data
+# Data Cleaning

 Prepare the Data - drop duplicates
 Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.